 What will it accomplish?
 The LINX device will help prevent abnormal amounts of acid from the stomach moving back into the esophagus.
 In a clinical study of 100 patients implanted with the LINX device, 64 patients either had normal amounts of acid in the esophagus or at least a 50% improvement in the amount of acid in the esophagus.
 Additionally, 92 patients had improvement in their GERD symptoms, so they felt better.
 The clinical study also found that 93 patients were able to reduce their medicines or no longer needed to take any medicines to treat their GERD symptoms.
 The most common adverse events experienced by patients were difficulty swallowing.
 The second most common adverse event was pain.

-Patients who have the LINX device should not be exposed to, or undergo, an MRI (Magnetic Resonance Imaging).
-Exposure to MRI could cause serious injury to the patient and the device may be damaged.
+Patients who have the LINX device should not be exposed to, or undergo, an MRI (Magnetic Resonance Imaging) in a magnet more powerful than 0.7 Tesla.
+Exposure to the more powerful MRI could cause serious injury to the patient and the device may be damaged (Diagnostic Imaging with the LINX® Reflux Management System).

-For more information on the LINX® device and whether this treatment might be right for you, contact us.
-Make sure you ask for a Minimally Invasive Foregut Surgeon in the Division of General Surgery.
-You can also visit the Torax medical website.
+For more information on the LINX device and whether this treatment might be right for you, contact us.
+Make sure you ask for a Minimally Invasive GERD and Gastrointestinal Surgeon in the MCW Division of General Surgery.